Skip to content

 Now, it’s a little difficult to give meaning to the value of the line integral in terms of mathematics only, but for example, in physics, the line integral of the force (which is generally a vector field) gives the work done by that force along some curve.

 Sidenote: For certain types of vector fields, the value of the line integral only depends on the start and end points (and NOT the curve itself).
 These vector fields are called path-independent (or conservative vector fields in physics as these are used to describe forces that conserve energy) and in fact, any vector field that has zero curl is a path-independent vector field.
-The explanation for this path-independence property comes from something called the gradient theorem and the fact that any vector field with zero curl can be written as the gradient of some scalar field.
-You'll explore this more in the problem set associated with this lesson.

 Now, how do you calculate the line integral of a vector field in practice?